3a1b2c3/CesiumUnrealMars/README.md

 There is no need to download any data for the environment, we use it directly from **NASA's github**.

-I also added the **Mars Perseverance Rover**, 3D Model here https://mars.nasa.gov/resources/25042/mars-perseverance-rover-3d-model/.
+I also added NASA's **Mars Perseverance Rover**, 3D Model here https://mars.nasa.gov/resources/25042/mars-perseverance-rover-3d-model/.
 Since the gltf plugin in Unreal did not quite gave me the result i wanted I added a [Perseverance1.obj](./Perseverance1.obj) in this repro.

 There are already some **great beginner tutorials** for Cesium in Unreal but lets see how far we can take it...